-Bidwells Act for First Base in the Purchase of Saxon Court, Milton Keynes for a £190m Mixed Use Development
+Bidwells act for Socius Development Ltd in the Purchase of Saxon Court, Milton Keynes for a £190m Mixed Use Development.

-First Base has acquired Saxon Court in Milton Keynes, a landmark office building with adjacent development site.
-Funded by Patron Capital, the pan-European institutional real estate investor, First Base is planning to create a new Grade A office hub with flexible workspace, Build-to-Rent homes, retail and community spaces in the heart of the city.
+Socius Development Ltd has acquired Saxon Court in Milton Keynes, a landmark office building with adjacent development site.
+Funded by Patron Capital, the pan-European institutional real estate investor, Socius Development Ltd is planning to create a new Grade A office hub with flexible workspace, Build-to-Rent homes, retail and community spaces in the heart of the city.

 Built in 1980, Saxon Court is a first-generation office building previously occupied by Milton Keynes Council, comprising workspace over three floors.
 The building sits on a 2.35-acre site in central Milton Keynes, less than 10 minutes from the railway station and close to a host of retail and leisure amenities.